 In tandem we would use a second UCN beamline to conduct R&D related to the n-EDM experiment.
-Though having the highest possible scientific priority, n-EDM efforts in Canada would be too premature to consider at this time, as technical developments towards several of the ongoing efforts at other laboratories have not yet been completed.
+Though having the highest possible scientific priority, n-EDM efforts in Canada would be too premature to consider immediately, as technical developments towards several of the ongoing efforts at other laboratories have not yet been completed.
 Such efforts also generally require a significantly expanded collaboration size, and we will require time to form such a collaboration.
-We therefore feel we can only benefit from placing the n-EDM effort farther in the future in the CSUNS timeline.
+We therefore will benefit from conducting the neutron lifetime experiment first, implementing an n-EDM experiment in the future at CSUNS.